-Sports consumers seek experiences obtained from sports and their benefits to satisfy their needs and desires (Funk et al., 2016).
-Sports consumer behavior focuses on the cognitive and behavioral responses before, during, and after choosing and consuming a sports product or brand (Funk et al., 2022).
+Sports consumers are seeking experiences obtained from sports and its benefits to satisfy their needs and desires (Funk et al., 2016).
+Sports consumer behavior focuses on the cognitive and behavioral responses that occur before, during, and after choosing and consuming a sports product or brand (Funk et al., 2022).
 Meanwhile, sports consumption refers to the consumption behavior that people use money to buy various goods and services related to sports (Wang et al., 2024).
-It is worth noting that the income of the sports industry's revenue amounted to over 403 billion US dollars in 2022, and it is also predicted that this market will be worth more than 680 billion dollars by 2028 (Statista, 2023).
+It is worth noting that the income of the sports industry's revenue amounted to over 403 billion US dollars in 2022, and it is also predicted that this market will be worth more than 680 billion dollars by 2028 (Statista, 2024).
 However, the COVID-19 pandemic caused restrictions on customers' access to stores.
 Therefore, traditional businesses and retailers began selling their products online or expanding their existing online business (Al-Hattami, 2021).
-In addition, increasing trust in technology, the ability to use information and communication technology, and online payment methods caused consumer behavior to change from traditional approaches to online methods (Braimllari & Nerjaku, 2021).
+In addition, increasing trust in technology, increasing the ability to use information and communication technology and online payment methods caused consumer behavior to change from traditional methods to online methods (Braimllari & Nerjaku, 2021).

-The change in consumer behavior and increased online customers have created intense competition for online stores to attract customers' limited attention (Kaushik et al., 2020).
+The change in consumer behavior and the increase in the number of customers who shop online have created intense competition for online stores to attract the limited attention of customers (Kaushik et al., 2020).
 Customers' attention is directly related to their cognitive processing of information displayed in website design (Hwang & Lee, 2018).
-Furthermore, attention focuses on attractive images and information to customers (Wedel & Pieters, 2008).
-Therefore, visual attention is one of the essential prerequisites for buying products (Boardman et al., 2023).
-But since the mental capacity of customers is limited, and they cannot remember and pay attention to all the elements displayed in the website design, it is always busy gathering information and evaluating the best choice for attention (Wang et al., 2017).
+Attention, furthermore, is focused on images and information that are attractive to customers (Wedel & Pieters, 2008).
+Therefore, visual attention is one of the important prerequisites for buying products (Boardman et al., 2023).
+But since the mental capacity of customers is limited and it does not have the ability to remember and pay attention to all the elements displayed in the website design, it is always busy gathering information and evaluating the best choice for attention (Wang et al., 2017).

 As mentioned, customers pay attention to website design elements selectively.
 For this reason, customers may only pay attention to some of the information provided online and ignore other information in the limited time they spend checking online products; therefore, how to design a website to attract the visual attention of customers is an important issue (Wang et al., 2017).
-One of the elements of website design that affects customers' visual attention is the orientation of an image.
+One of the elements of website design that affects the visual attention of customers is the orientation of an image.
 The orientation of an image means the location of that image on a website page.
-Of the two types of orientation, namely vertical and horizontal, the former refers to the area of product images at the top and bottom of a website page, and the latter refers to the position of product images on the right, middle, and left side of a website page (Sulikowski et al., 2021).
-Moreover, identifying the best location for placing product images and knowing which areas of the website have the most or least effect on attracting customers' attention can help website designers design and effectively present products (Modi & Singh, 2023).
+Of the two types of orientation, namely vertical and horizontal, the former refers to the location of product images at the top and bottom of a website page, and the latter refers to the position of product images on the right, middle, and left side of a website page (Sulikowski et al., 2021).
+Moreover, identifying the best location for placing product images and knowing which areas of the website have the most or least effect on attracting customers' attention can help website designers in designing and effectively presenting products (Modi & Singh, 2023).